(52760) 1998 ML14

-' (provisional designation ') is a stony asteroid, classified as near-Earth object of the Apollo group and potentially hazardous asteroid, approximately 1 kilometer in diameter.
+' is a stony asteroid, classified as a near-Earth object of the Apollo group and potentially hazardous asteroid, approximately 1 kilometer in diameter.
 It was discovered on 24 June 1998, by the LINEAR survey at the Lincoln Laboratory's Experimental Test Site in Socorro, New Mexico.

 Description

 orbits the Sun at a distance of 0.9–3.9 AU once every 3 years and 9 months (1,366 days).
 Its orbit has an eccentricity of 0.62 and an inclination of 2° with respect to the ecliptic.
 It is also a Mars-crossing asteroid.

 Shortly after its discovery, was imaged by radar at Goldstone and Arecibo.

 The study showed that the asteroid has a rotation period of 15 hours, and a shape that is roughly spherical, with some steep protrusions and large craters.

 On 24 August 2013 it passed at a distance of 21.9 Lunar distances.
 It was hoped to be observed by Goldstone radar.